 In general, Interference Mitigation and Avoidance Techniques are the same as 802.15.4g.

-Coexistence strategies cab be divided into coordinated coexistence schemes and distributed coexistence schemes.
+Coexistence strategies can be divided into coordinated coexistence schemes and distributed coexistence schemes.
 A coordinated scheme depends upon cooperation between participating devices.
 Such schemes can be employed with similar and dissimilar systems.
 A coordinated scheme may be dynamic or passive.
 Examples of dynamic include exchanging of information between devices to optimize operating parameters in each device with scheduled channel access.
 An example of passive techniques would include channel allocation performed via provisioning.

 Advantages of coordination include the ability to have greater relevant information available to participating devices.
 Such advantage is reduced when there are non-cooperating devices also operating in the area.
 Some methods, e.g. scheduled channel access, perform well when there are few non-participating devices and less well otherwise.
 Other techniques, such as dynamic channel selection, can be effective in mitigating interference from non-cooperating devices.